Skip to Content

 A man accused of throwing a bomb into the Santa Maria courthouse and injuring at least five people was charged Thursday in a federal criminal complaint.

 Nathaniel James McGuire, 20, of Santa Maria, is charged with maliciously damaging a building by means of explosive, according to a press release from the U.S. Attorney's Office Central District of California.
 If convicted, McGuire faces a maximum of 40 years in prison.
-He will be arraigned on the federal charge Friday afternoon in downtown Los Angeles.
+He will make an initial court appearance on the federal charge Friday afternoon in downtown Los Angeles.

 The federal criminal complaint explains that McGuire's alleged attack on the Santa Maria courthouse Wednesday morning, which happened on the same day he was due to be arraigned on a felony firearms charge.